mayankkumargupta1/HTML-JS-AND-CSS-notes/HTML.md

 </html>
 ```

-we can consider this as the most basic HTML CODE and if this is run it looks something like this
+we can consider this as the most basic HTML CODE.